killrweather/killrweather/README.md

 ####create-timeseries.cql
 Basic schema for creation of Cassandra keyspace and tables for storing raw weather data from ISD-lite hourly files.

  - weather_station: Lookup table for weather station by code.
-For this data file, we combine two fields in the format xxxxxx:yyyyy
+For this data file, we combine two fields in the format xxxxxx:yyyyy xxxxx is the